Russel88/DAtest/README.md

     -   All linear models (including all GLMs) output the p-value from an `anova`/`drop1` function.
 This can be changed with the `out.anova` argument
-    -   All limma models (lim,lli,lli2,vli) tests all levels of the `predictor` against the intercept (with `topTable`).
+    -   All limma models (lim,lli,lli2,vli) test all levels of the `predictor` against the intercept (with `topTable`).
 This can be changed with the `out.anova` argument
     -   For ANCOM: If the FPR = 0, you would not expect false positives